Timeline

 Current site reading: the strongest user questions still outrun the available first-party documentation.
 That keeps the independent tracker useful.

-Why it matters: the absence of clear fee and availability docs is still the opportunity.
+Why it matters: clear fee and availability documentation is still missing, so users still have to piece answers together.

 Limited-beta language surfaced in public search results